Jerome Green: Biography

 Green also contributed lyrics and vocals to some of Bo Diddley's recordings.
 He is credited with writing "Bring It to Jerome", the B-side of Bo Diddley's third single, "Pretty Thing", on which he and Bo Diddley shared vocals.
 On "Say Man", which became Bo Diddley's biggest chart hit in 1959 and which was edited from a jam session in the recording studio, he and Green traded insults in the style of the word game known as the Dozens.
 Writer Elijah Wald commented: "Although they didn't mention mothers, it was otherwise a typical street corner exchange, starting with jokes about each other's girlfriends and moving on to personal signifying".

-Green's performances on maracas, often using two or more in each hand, were an influence on 1960s British R&B groups including the Rolling Stones, the Pretty Things, the Animals, Them, and Manfred Mann, all of whom incorporated the use of maracas in their shows.
+Green's performances on maracas, often using two or more in each hand, were an influence on 1960s British R&B groups including the Rolling Stones, the Pretty Things, the Animals (who mentioned Green in their 1964 song "Story of Bo Diddley", and in 1965's Club A-GO-GO), Them, and Manfred Mann, all of whom incorporated the use of maracas in their shows.
 On the Rolling Stones' first British tour in 1963, when they supported Bo Diddley and the Everly Brothers, Keith Richards took on the role of Green's "minder".
 In his autobiography, Life, Richards said: "I took over the job of being Jerome's roadie for some reason.
 We liked each other a lot, and he was great fun...
 There'd be this cry backstage, Anyone seen Jerome?
 And I'd say, I bet I know where he is.
 He'll be in the nearest pub from backstage....
 I'd zip round to the pub nearest to the backstage and there'd be Jerome and he'd be talking to the locals and they'd all be buying him drinks because they didn't often meet a six-foot black man from Chicago...".